 - Reporting on controversial issues in sustainability in formal education, including PSE fossil fuel divestment and K-12 eco-certifications research, which arose in response to current events and heavy media focus

+a.
 Sustainability Census of Canadian Ministries of Education and School Divisions

 Educational institutions are a critical venue for teaching and motivating students to understand and act on sustainability issues.
 In Canada, provincial or territorial ministries of education, working with local school divisions, are responsible for the organization, delivery, and assessment of K-12 education.